Sxmurai/manhunt-plugin/README.md

 # manhunt-plugin
 A recreation of the plugin Dream uses in his manhunts, cause why not.

 **Disclaimer**: If you are dream or anybody apart of the Dream Team and you request this to be taken down, this will be deleted off of GitHub.
 This is simply a recreation of the plugin.
 Now for anybody else, if this gets taken down, you'll know why.
+If you need to contact me, contact me at `aesthetical#2545` on discord.
+My DMs are open, so no need to send a FR unless you need too (if i turn off my dms, which i dont think i will)

 ---